netgen/ezplatform-site-api/docs/reference/templating.rst

 - **Listing Location's siblings**

   This is done by calling the method ``getSiblings()``, also available as ``siblings()`` in Twig.
-It returns an array of siblings Locations and optionally accepts maximum number of items returned (by default ``25``).
+It returns an array of sibling Locations and optionally accepts maximum number of items returned (by default ``25``).

   .. code-block:: twig